Archive for the 'Best practices' Category

 One way or another, though, you need to put that object into an instance variable somewhere to avoid leaking memory, feeling dirty, and having the Clang Static Analyzer chew you out.

 (And yes, all this applies with garbage collection as well.
-See the section “GC Gotchas” in episode 36 of Late Night Cocoa.
-However, I disagree with Andre Pang's recommendation in that episode of CFRetain and CFRelease; the right solution is not to dip into Core Foundation, but to avoid the context pointer altogether and use an instance variable instead.)
+See the section “GC Gotchas” in episode 36 of Late Night Cocoa, but I disagree with Andre Pang’s recommendation of CFRetain and CFRelease; the right solution is not to dip into Core Foundation, but to avoid the context pointer altogether and use an instance variable instead.)

 hg precommit hooks and the Clang Static Analyzer